Exercising When You Have Allergic Asthma

 Puff Before You Exercise

-You should always carry a short-acting bronchodilator, such as albuterol, with you.
-These drugs work quickly to open up your airways.
-Use your rescue inhaler 10-15 minutes before exercising, even if you don't have symptoms yet.
+You should always carry a rescue inhaler, such as albuterol, with you.
+They work quickly to open up your airways.
+Use your rescue inhaler 10-15 minutes before exercising, even if you don't have symptoms.

 Although it won't help your asthma, taking an antihistamine 60-90 minutes before going outside can help ease itchy eyes and a runny nose from pollen.